MySQL for Executives Part 5: The Hidden Dangers of Neglect

 Day 1, 3am: Team attempts restore from backup.

-Day 1, 6am: Realize backup is corrupted.
-Try older backup.
+Day 1, 6am: Team realizes backup is corrupted.
+They try an older backup.

-Day 1, 10am: Older backup restores but missing 3 days of data.
+Day 1, 10am: Older backup restores but is missing 3 days of data.

-Day 1-7: Attempt to reconstruct lost data manually.
+Day 1-7: Team attempts to reconstruct lost data manually.

-Week 2-4: Deal with customer complaints and data inconsistencies.
+Week 2-4: Team deals with customer complaints and data inconsistencies.

-Month 2-6: Implement proper backup procedures that should have existed.
+Month 2-6: Team implements proper backup procedures that should have existed from the beginning.

 Business Impact: